dennis199441/cmsc5721-project/README.md

 2. 12 months

 ### Node
-Each stock will be represented as a node in the graph.
-Performance is embedded as metadata.
+Each stock is represented as a node in the stock correlation network.
+Metadata is embedded in each node.

+Metadata:
-1. +1 if price increased over the past month (Green)
+1. performance: +1/0/-1 indicate if price increase/remains/decreses throughout the historical time period
-2. -1 if price decreased over the past month (Red)
-3. 0 if price does not change over the past month (Yellow)
+2. mean_return: average daily return under historical time period
+3. std_return: standard deviation daily return under historical time period

 ### Edge
-Correlation coefficient for each pair of stocks is computed using the historical daily price under the specified time frame (6 months or 12 months).
+Stock pairwise correlation is computed in order to decide whether there is an edge between two stocks.
+Intuitively, stock pair with low absolute correlation coefficient, relatively close to zero, is very weakly correlated.
+We filtered out these edges using a threshold theta (0.6) so that edge exists only if there are some relatively significant relationship between stocks (positively/negatively correlated)

-If the correlation coefficient between the two stocks is greater than the pre-defined threshold, currently 0.6 is used, there is an edge between the two stocks.
+Every edge is weighted by the pairwise correlation coefficient.
+If the absolute correlation coefficient between the two stocks is greater than the pre-defined threshold, currently 0.6 is used, there is an edge between the two stocks.

 ### Example
 <img src="https://github.com/dennis199441/cmsc5721-project/blob/master/example/example_3.png" width="50%" height="50%">